rdolbeau/EPI-test-codes-vector/README.md

 ## Other

+* simplefft16-rvv: 16-points in-register double-precision DFT/FFT (so requires a 1024+ bits vector that can fit 16 double-precision values).
+Multiple implementations of the algorithm, both as DFT and FFT.

-FFTW3 can be found in https://github.com/rdolbeau/fftw3, see the wiki there for the relevant branches.
+* FFTW3 can be found in https://github.com/rdolbeau/fftw3, see the wiki there for the relevant branches.

 # Acknowledgements